0xcen/0xcen/readme.md

 # Hi there 👋, I'm Carlos Noriega.
 A self-taught developer that cant believe code is free.

-Let's talk, shoot me an [email ✉](mailto:carlos.noriega@hey.com)

-Want to know more about me?
-Here's my [CV 📄](https://drive.google.com/file/d/1eYwzewmrjTiJW0eYC1QLPEidPo9kfm1N/view?usp=sharing)

 > "You are under no obligation to remain the same person you were a year ago, a month ago, or even a day ago.
 You are here to create yourself, continuously"
+>
 >  ⎯ Richard Feynman

->
+## Contact

+Let's talk, shoot me an [Email ✉](mailto:carlos.noriega@hey.com)

+Looking for something else?
+Here's my [CV 📄](https://drive.google.com/file/d/1eYwzewmrjTiJW0eYC1QLPEidPo9kfm1N/view?usp=sharing)

 ## 👷🏽‍♂️ What I'm working on
 I'm really enjoying building [MoonBots](https://moonbots.co) 🚀, a suite of tools for communities on [<img src="https://solana.com/_next/static/media/solanaLogo.74d35f7a.svg" width="75px"/>](https://solana.com/).
 The blockchain is very interesting technology and understanding how to interact with it has been a blast.